xot/ElectraOne/README-ADDING-PRESETS.md

 2. Run ```makedevices``` to add the modified preset to the set of predefined presets in ```Devices.py```.
 See [further documentation here](./makedevices-README.md)
 3. Restart Ableton.

 If you now load the device again and select it, the preset you created should appear on the E1.
+(If the preset is preloaded - which is typically the case for predefined presets - set ```USE_PRELOAD_FEATURE=False``` to override their use; once you are happy with the design you can preload it too, see [below](#preloaded-presets).)

 *When editing the preset in the webeditor, make sure not to change any of the device and CC assignments of the controls; these need to stay the same in  order to correspond to the definitions in the CC map*